conduition/conduition.io/source/_posts/musig.md

 For example, Carol could wait for Alice and Bob to expose their public keys, and then declare hers as $D_c' = D_c - D_a - D_b$.
 After summing up all the public keys, Alice and Bob would compute an aggregated public key $D = D_c$, which gives sole to Carol.

+The first and most obvious dragon we need to slay is the _Rogue Key Attack,_ [which I also introduced in my Schnorr Signatures article](/cryptography/schnorr/#HOWEVER).

 ## Option 1: KOSK

 Rogue Keys can be avoided naively by requiring that each co-signer to prove she knows the private key for her public key.
 Such an affirmation is called _Knowledge-of-Secret-Key_ (KOSK).

 > why does that work?

 Carol picked $D_c'$ based on Alice and Bob's pubkeys, but the point she happened to choose is effectively a randomly sampled point on the curve, whose secret key Carol does not know.
-Forcing Carol to prove KOSK would prevent Alice and Bob from accepting such a maliciously computed rogue key.
+Forcing Carol to prove KOSK would prevent Alice and Bob from accepting such a maliciously-computed rogue key.

 ### The Problem